MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/Data_Guardrails.PNG)

 - debug_log: \
-Refers to the name of log file to write debug information to.If not specified, 'automl.log' is used
+Refers to the name of log file to write debug information to.If not specified, 'automl.log' is used.

 - automl_settings: \
 Kwargs allowing us to pass keyworded variable length of arguments to the configuaration.
 In this case the AutoML Settings.